davej/NLogo/README.md

 1. Logos are good UX, you can generally scan colors + shapes more quickly than read some text.
 2. Logos can often quickly tell you something about the project
 3. Logos help you remember a project
+4. Logos make projects more approachable to beginners/noobs
-4.  i18n freindly
+5.  i18n friendly
-5. Having fun, being relatable and expressing personality are awesome
+6. Having fun, being relatable and expressing personality are awesome (logos can help do this)

 ## PR this please